project-fifo/docs/technical/api/vms.rst

    :status 403: user is not authorized
    :status 503: one or more subsystems could not be reached

-   :<json string comment: comment for the backup
+   :<json string comment: comment for the backup.
+   :<json string parent: uuid if the parrent UUID.
+   :<json boolean delete: if parent is set this sets weather the parent snapshot will be deleted, if the parnet is not set this decides weather the snapshot of the backup is deleted.

 ____